1/21/2025

 Executive Vice President and Chief Financial Officer

-That's the way that we're looking at it, Damon, is that a large percent of the provision that we're expecting for 2025 is necessitated by loan growth.
-We think the economic environment will remain relatively stable, not kind of would.
+That's the way that we're looking at it, Damon, is that a large proportion percent of the provision that we're expecting for 2025 is necessitated by loan growth.
+We think the economic environment will remain relatively stable, knock on wood.
 So we don't see a lot of provision one way or the other because of great changes in those types of trends that we might see in the loan portfolio.
-And yeah, we're budgeting, you know, is what we have seen from this company for a decade now.
-Is relatively low loan losses, and we think that that will looking at our our current asset quality again and expected steady economic environment, and at least in the near term, we expect a pretty low level of net charge us for 2025.
+And, yeah, we're budgeting, you know, as what we have seen from this company for a decade now. is relatively low loan losses.
+And we think that looking at our current asset quality, again, an expected steady economic environment, at least in the near term, we expect a pretty low level of net charge-offs for 2025.
+Okay, great.

 speaker